xmatters-tko/hackathon-2017/README.md

 #### Getting your own Game Server
-Each team should run a game server locally to help iterate on your snake's AI. games servers can be run on docker with : `docker run -it -p 4000:4000 stembolt/battle_snake`
+Each team should run a game server locally to help iterate on your snake's AI.
+Game servers can be run on docker with: `docker run -it -p 4000:4000 stembolt/battle_snake`
 ## Team Registration
 Every team are required their Snake URL before they can compete and scoring points!
 Registration is simple.
 Find Pete Kosa, given him your team name, and a working url of your snake.
 You cannot change the URL of your snake once registered.
 There's no time limit on registration can be done at any time prior to your first match.